Syndes/Joomla2Grav/README.md

 ## enthusiasm

-Thats all
+Thats all.

-but feel free to upgrade this tool
+But feel free to upgrade this tool.

 ---